pigri/mitzu/docs/webapp.rst

 Configure Mitzu to use Google OAuth
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Once the Google project is configured the Mitzu webapp can be easily configured.
-The ``OAUTH_BACKEND`` environmental variable should be set to ``google``, this will configure the authorizer layer using the Cognito specific settings using the :meth:`GoogleOAuth.get_config <mitzu.webapp.auth.google.GoogleOAuth.get_config>` method.
+The ``AUTH_BACKEND`` environmental variable should be set to ``google``, this will configure the authorizer layer using the Cognito specific settings using the :meth:`GoogleOAuth.get_config <mitzu.webapp.auth.google.GoogleOAuth.get_config>` method.

 .. autoclass:: mitzu.webapp.auth.google.GoogleOAuth